 - 5. Repeat steps 2 through 4 for the second jaw. - 6.
 Inspect each jaw weldment or casting for cracks or other damage, including (but not limited to) chipped metal and missing welds.
 Do not use cracked or otherwise damaged jaws.
 Cracked or otherwise damaged jaws must be clearly tagged and quarantined.
-Subcomponents of each jaw assembly (rollers, roller pins, jaw dies) may be removed and re-used, providing the subcomponents are free of damage.
-See illustration 3.4.3 for component assembly/disassembly.
+Subcomponents of each jaw assembly (rollers, roller pins, jaw dies, and bearings, where applicable) may be removed and re-used, providing the subcomponents are free of damage.
+McCoy recommends referring to the illustrations of the exploded assemblies in section 7 for each type of jaw die kit under undergoing inspection and/or maintenance.